 23.Turn at my reproof.
 Behold, I will pour out my Spirit to you; I will make my words known to you.

-24.Because I called and you refused, because I stretched out my hand and no one regarded it,
+24.Because I have called and you refused, because I have stretched out my hand and no one regarded it,

-25.because you disdained all my counsel and did not want my reproof,
+25.because you have disdained all my counsel and did not want my reproof,

-26.I will also laugh at your calamity.
-I will mock when your terror comes,
+26.I also will laugh at your calamity.
+I will mock when your fear comes,

-27.when your terror comes like a devastating storm and your calamity strikes like a tornado, when distress and anguish come upon you.
+27.when your fear comes like a devastating storm and your calamity strikes like a tornado, when distress and anguish come upon you.